MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rus-sell-dispose-write-off-fixed-assets.md

 There are three ways to create a disposal transaction:

-  - **Leaving (sale)** – This transaction represents a fixed asset sale and can be entered in Accounts receivable or in the fixed assets journal.
+  - **Disposal (sale)** – This transaction represents a fixed asset sale and can be entered in Accounts receivable or in the fixed assets journal.
 Several transactions are created in the ledger, based on the posting profile configuration.
 The status of the asset changes to **Written off (sale)**.

-  - **Leaving (dismantlement)** – This transaction is entered in the fixed assets journal.
+  - **Disposal (dismantlement)** – This transaction is entered in the fixed assets journal.
 Transactions are created in the ledger, and the remaining value of the asset after it has been dismantled is transferred to the inventory.
 The status of the asset changes to **Written off (dismantlement)**.

-  - **Fixed Assets write-off** – This transaction is entered in the fixed assets journal, and the write-off transactions for the booked value and booked depreciation for the asset are created.
+  - **Writing-off** – This transaction is entered in the fixed assets journal, and the write-off transactions for the booked value and booked depreciation for the asset are created.
 The status of the asset changes to **Written off**

 > [!NOTE]